hemantksingh/messup-learn/People/Leadership.md

     > *The only way I can get you to do anything is by giving you what you want*
   - When disagreeing with someone **make your point in a general sense**.
 Tackle the problem rather than the individual.
 Rejection of a viewpoint results in anger and pain
   - Rather than saying *"No, the Community of Practice is a something that cannot be done away with"*, say something like
-    >*Whilst commercials of the business are of great importance, in order to drive new thinking and engage people it is important for them to get together and align on shared values and goals*
+    >*Whilst commercials are hugely important, in order for people to feel engaged and drive new thinking it is important for them to get together, share experiences and learn from each other.
+This drives alignment organically and it doesn't feel enforced*

 - [Influencing others](./Influence.md) requires you to build relationships and network for supporting your initiatives.
 Explore how you can engage and include others in the early stages of your initiative to get their buy-in and support
 - You can communicate the risks and benefits of a particular approach e.g. I'd recommend you not going down that route, would be delighted to be proven wrong.
 Even if your recommendation is not accepted, it is still better to offer support and assurance to be there in case things do not work out